-In this paper, we do not study volumes $v^h$, but we have presented their descriptive statistics in Table \ref{Tab:StatisticaVolumi} for the sake of completeness.
+In this paper, we do not study volumes $v^h$, but we present their descriptive statistics in Table \ref{Tab:StatisticaVolumi} for the sake of completeness.

 The descriptive statistics for trade-by-trade returns $r^h$ can be found in Table \ref{Tab:StatisticaPrice}.
 Notice that there is excess kurtosis.
-Figure \ref{Fig:HistAsset} shows the histogram for the prices assets A2A, EXO, MS and TIT, respectively in order to show how the returns are distributed.
+The histograms in Fig \ref{Fig:HistAsset} for the asset prices A2A, EXO, MS and TIT, respectively, show how the returns are distributed.
 It is possible to appreciate the discrete character of returns even after the logarithmic transformation.